brabl2/pxt-buttons/README.md

 # buttons

-Disable and enable the micro:bit buttons A+B (P5 and P11 can be used as GPIOs).
+MakeCode extension to disable and enable the micro:bit buttons A+B (P5 and P11 can be used as GPIOs).

+## Installation

+Open MakeCode and select '+ Extensions' in the menu.
+You need to enter our project URL https://github.com/brabl2/pxt-buttons in the search field, hit return and then select the buttons extension.

 ## License